• Skip to primary navigation

 If you like your glaze EXTRA thick, wait for it to fully firm up.
 Then, add another layer of glaze on top of the glaze.

-slice of lemon loaf cake on white plate with a fork taking a bite out
+overhead view of lemon loaf pound cake slice on white plate

 More lemon treats